-We have audited the accompanying consolidated balance sheets of Birks Group Inc. (formerly Birks & Mayors Inc.) as of March 29, 2014 and March 30, 2013 and the related consolidated statements of operations, comprehensive income (loss), stockholders' equity and cash flows for the years ended March 29, 2014, March 30, 2013 and March 31, 2012.
+We have audited the accompanying consolidated balance sheets of Birks Group Inc. as of March 28, 2015 and March 29, 2014 and the related consolidated statements of operations, comprehensive (loss) income, stockholders' equity and cash flows for the years ended March 28, 2015, March 29, 2014 and March 30, 2013.
 These consolidated financial statements are the responsibility of Birks Group Inc.'s management.
 Our responsibility is to express an opinion on these consolidated financial statements based on our audits.